Join us on the adventure of a lifetime with this amazing 5-day summer photo tour in Iceland!

 You’ll also have a spectacular view of Iceland’s largest natural lake, Þingvallavatn, which makes for a fantastic subject on a backdrop of mountains and bathed in the warmth of the Midnight Sun.

-Your photo guide will ensure that you reach Reykjavík in the evening, where you'll be dropped off at your hotel –just in time for dinner and to explore the city at your leisure if you so wish—no doubt with memory cards packed with photos, brilliant new landscape photography skills and amazing memories from your five-day summer photography adventure in Iceland.
+Your photo guide will ensure that you reach Reykjavík in the evening – just in time for dinner and to explore the city at your leisure if you so wish—no doubt with memory cards packed with photos, brilliant new landscape photography skills and amazing memories from your five-day summer photography adventure in Iceland.

 - We are a local tour operator and travel agency authorised by the tourism board of Iceland.